A level set based method for fixing overhangs in 3D printing: Fixing overhangs

 While the first two definitions are immediately clear, it is worth to spend some words on the third one.
 Modifiable points are indeed printable since the overhang is sufficiently small.
 On the other hand, it could be convenient to move those points as well in order to make printable the unprintable ones.
 This guarantees a sufficient flexibility to shape the object conveniently and not to create long supports like the one depicted on the left of Fig.\ \ref{theta_overhang}(b).
 We can extend Definition \ref{def:printable} by saying that the set of both modifiable and safe point constitute the overall printable points.

 The rest of the section will be devoted to the construction of the vector field $\Gv$.
-A suitable choice is the one used in equation \eqref{LSeq} where $\Gv$ depends on both $\Gn$ and $\kappa$ according to some scalar function $v$.
-In the following we denote by $()^+$ and $()^-$ the positive and negative part respectively.
+A suitable choice is the one used in equation \eqref{LSeq} where $\Gv=v\Gn$ for some scalar function $v$, possibly depending on $\Gn$ and $\kappa$.